 This digital event is the first in a series that will explore why addressing key household financial challenges is needed to make an equitable economic recovery.

-Attendees will walk away with:
+Attendees walked away with:

 - Resources and research that explains why 178 million households across America came into 2020 already struggling financially